Other Brunel's Swing Bridge Pages

 2019 is the 170th anniversary of the building of the bridge, and this milestone will be celebrated on 06, 07 and 08 September.
-Details will be announced nearer the time on the 170th Anniversary page of the website.
+Details can be found on the 170th Anniversary events page of the website.

 Other Brunel's Swing Bridge Pages